Las Caletas, last home of John Huston in Mexico – Huston Beach House 1977

 In 1976 John Huston decided to install himself a few beaches down the coast from Mismaloya, in Las Caletas, within the Chacala Indian community.
 This beach is only accessible by sea, just like Mismaloya in the early 1960s, located south of a small fisherman town called Boca de Tomatlan, he leased the land from the Indians for ten years, with an option for 10 more, and after that period the land, including anything he built would be returned to the Indian community.

 He stated that living there was like living out in the open, at night all kinds of creatures such as badgers, deer, ocelots, boa constrictors, jaguars, etc. would come round to inspect their domain.
 Beautiful and unique sunrises and unforgettable sunsets, a huge variety of marine life blessed John Huston’s Las Caletas jungle home.

-Not only did he enjoy the weather, nature and the surroundings, but he enjoyed stating that he was actually following some old Irish advice that says that it is a good idea for older men, to live close to the sea, as it: “stops old wounds from hurting.
+Not only did he enjoy the weather, nature, and the surroundings, but he enjoyed stating that he was actually following some old Irish advice that says that it is a good idea for older men, to live close to the sea, as it: “stops old wounds from hurting.
 It revives the spirit.
-It quickens the mind and body, yet lends tranquility to the soul.”
+It quickens the mind and body, yet lends tranquillity to the soul.”

 His daughter, Anjelica Huston, said, “He found great happiness there in his last years … in the jungle, beside the sea, lit by the stars.”

 In short, his time in Las Caletas was surely a beautiful time in his life and home, second to none, during his older years, which he always carried close to his heart and, not surprisingly, still today Las Caletas is considered one of the most beautiful places in the world.